enterstudio/docs-quickstart/CONTRIBUTING.md

 ### Add a new content category

-To add a new content category, you have to create a new section, color-coded heading style, and also update the category selection menu in the left navigation.
+Adding a new content category requires adding a new section and color-coded heading style and updating the category selection menu in the left navigation pane.
 If you need a new category, open an [issue](https://github.com/rackerlabs/docs-quickstart/issues/new) so that the work can be scheduled by the Engineering and UX design teams.

 ### Add a new product